animal-tree/Writing-stuff/Stuff15-Ongoing.md

 This may be shown with a sufficient ontology and physical evidence.
 The argument goes as follows: This deduction takes place in reality $\Omega$.
 Therefore, if $\Omega$ can be derived within it, representationally, then this proof has derived itself.

-Formally, if $\hat{\Omega}$, which exists in this proof unaxiomatically, derives the procedure of this proof, including the epistemelogical choice deductions of the mathematician, then it has represented itself within itself, also a representation, thereby deriving by logical proof steps itself as a theorem, not an axiom.
+Formally, if $\hat{\Omega}$, which exists in this proof without any non-self-referential axioms, derives the procedure of this proof, including the epistemelogical choice deductions of the mathematician, then it has represented itself within itself, also a representation, thereby deriving by logical proof steps itself as a theorem, not axiom, analogous to the creation, explicable, of a universe.

 ---